 Best flowers to plant with fuchsias in containers

 When planting up containers, the colours you choose to complement your fuchsias are more important than the specific type of flowers.
 While there are no strict rules about colour in the garden, the majority of fuchsias bloom in shades of pink, purple and white, so it pays to think of those colours when choosing companion plants, particularly in the confines of a patio pot or hanging basket.

-For kaleidoscopic colour, simply go for a different flower colour on each plant in your display.
-For contrasting and complimentary mixes, familiarise yourself with the colour wheel – contrasting pairings (like purple and yellow) are found on opposite sides of the wheel, while complimentary colours (like purple and blue) sit next to each other.
+While petunias and geraniums are perfect basket partners for fuchsias, the wrong colour combination could detract from the display.
+Decide whether you want a contrasting or complementary mix, or go all out with an exuberant riot of colours.
+For kaleidoscopic colour, simply choose a different flower for each plant in your display.
+For contrasting and complementary mixes, familiarise yourself with the colour wheel – contrasting pairings (like purple and yellow) are found on opposite sides of the wheel, while complementary colours (like purple and blue) sit next to each other.

 Top 5 container companions for fuchsia:

 Best shrubs to plant with fuchsias in borders

 Established border fuchsias can produce hundreds of flowers at any one time, so positioning them alongside other flowering shrubs can lead to over-fussy displays.
 Selecting the best companions for a harmonious border is about finding the right balance between flowers and foliage.
 There are two ways to go about this.
 If flowers are your thing, go for two thirds flowers and one third foliage (one foliage shrub for every two flowering shrubs).
 For a more natural look, reverse this ratio, opting for two thirds foliage and one third flowers (two foliage shrubs for every flowering shrub).

 - Choisya ternate (for foliage)